 If you are an applicant over 79 years of age, applying for a B1/B2, B1, B2, C1, C1/D, F, M or J visa, you may be eligible for a mail-in application.
 In addition to the documents you have to submit as listed in the Drop Box Confirmation Letter, you are also required to submit a letter explaining the trip you are planning to make, where you will be staying, and the purpose of your visit.

 For applicants under 14 years of age, applying for a B1/B2, B1, B2, C1, C1/D, F, M or J visa, please note that only minors whose two guardians have valid U.S. visas or ESTAs will qualify for a mail-in application, or if one guardian has sole custody, this guardian must have a valid U.S. visa or ESTA.
 For more information, please click here.

 To schedule a nonimmigrant visa appointment, you must have the following information and documents available:

-- The Receipt Number appearing on your Post Fiji receipt or the 10-digit MTCN number appearing on your Western Union Pay Quick Form.
-(Click here if you need help finding either of these numbers.)
+- The Receipt Number appearing on your Post Fiji receipt or the receipt number that appears on your screen when you made an online payment (contact the call center if you need help finding any of these numbers).

 - Your DS-160 confirmation page